What is the Food like on a Safari? – Safari Food gives a Taste of Uganda

 Drinks in Uganda:

-You will not miss out on having a drink in Uganda, from Bottled Water to Beer with Sodas in between, and the now-famous Uganda Waragi added on Top and surrounded by freshly squeezed Fruit Juices that will delight the senses.
+You will not miss out on having a drink in Uganda, from Bottled Water to Beer with Sodas in between, and the now-famous Uganda Waragi added on Top, surrounded by freshly squeezed Fruit Juices that will delight the senses.

 You are familiar with Coca-Cola, Pepsi products are readily available, and diet Sodas will not always be there.
-Many who are not familiar with Added Sodas are Stoney Tangawizi and Krest Bitter Lemon, and the latter is perfect with a shot of Uganda Waragi Gin.
+Many unfamiliar with Added Sodas are Stoney Tangawizi and Krest Bitter Lemon, and the latter is perfect with a shot of Uganda Waragi Gin.

 Beer is abundant, including Moonberg Lager, which adheres to the German Purity Laws.
 Others use various ingredients and additives.

 Unusual, not commonly available in Lodges, Coffee Spirit, a local Coffee Flavored Gin, and Coconut Uganda Waragi.
-Most Lodges prepare freshly squeezed juices for their guests for meals such as Breakfast.
+Most Lodges prepare freshly squeezed juices for their guests for Breakfast.

 Wines are available at lodges.
 However, tasty wine will primarily be found in upmarket lodges.